Package Leaflet: Information for the User

 Pregnancy

-Women infected with HIV should not breastfeed their babies, because HIV can be passed to the baby through breast milk.
-A small amount of the components of Abacavir Tarbis may also pass into breast milk.
+Women with HIV infection should not breast-feed their babies, because HIV infection can be passed to the baby through breast milk.
+A small amount of the ingredients of Abacavir Tarbis can also pass into breast milk.

-Do not drive or operate machineryunless you are feeling well.
+Do not drive or operate machinesunless you feel well.

 Abacavir Tarbis contains sodium